josebarbamontoya/pu_dating/README.md

 ## Directory Structure

-   * **code** directory contains the software, R code and shell scripts required to carry out Reltime-JA of simulated and empirical data.
+   * **code** directory contains the software, R code, and shell scripts required to carry out Reltime-JA of simulated and empirical data.

    * **data** directory contains computer simulated and empirical phylogenomic data analyzed for this study.